uhyo/async-object-stack/docs/reference.md

 using guard2 = stack.push({ bulba: "saur", char: "mander" });
 ```

+> [!NOTE]
+> Given object is **shallowly** cloned before pushing to the stack.
+This means that mutation of the object after pushing to the stack may affect the object in the stack.
+Generally, you should avoid mutating objects after pushing them to the stack.

 ### `AsyncObjectStack#render()`

 Renders the stack into one object.
 Returned object is null-prototyped in order to avoid weird security stuff.